sajmons/CollimationCircles/README.md

   - instalation instructions https://libcamera.org/getting-started.html

 # Prebuild binaries
-Here are prebuild binary files avaliable for you to download (win-x64, linux-x64, linux-arm64 and macos-x64). https://github.com/sajmons/CollimationCircles/releases/
+Here are prebuild binary files available for you to download (win-x64, linux-x64, linux-arm64, osx-x64 and osx-arm64).
+https://github.com/sajmons/CollimationCircles/releases/

 Download the latest release, extract it and run the executable.
 Windows releases are packaged as ZIP files, while Linux and macOS releases are packaged as tar.gz files which preserve executable permissions.